SEO Blog Post Word Count: Ideal Length for Rankings

 News & Updates

-Recommended: 300-800 words
+My recommendation: 300-800 words

-- Cover the key facts quickly
+- Cover the essential facts quickly

-- Answer who, what, when, where, why
+- Answer the key questions: who, what, when, where, why

 Word Count by Industry